Key points about the COVID-19 vaccine

 It is advisable to talk to your GP or a health professional if you are uncertain about having the COVID-19 vaccine, and they will help you decide if it is the right decision for you or your family member with Down syndrome.

-Adults with Down syndrome, and children with Down syndrome 5 years and older are currently eligible to have a COVID-19 vaccination in Australia.
+Adults with Down syndrome, and children with Down syndrome are eligible to have a COVID-19 vaccination in Australia.

 Read more about vaccines for children 6 months to 5 years here.